Trump returns to a changed Wisconsin to shore up support

 Trump’s standing in Wisconsin appears to be suffering from the extraordinary period of turmoil, and his visit was part of a concerted effort to shore up support in friendlier areas that can make or break his reelection chances.

-Besides the visit to Marinette, he intended to participate in a town hall to be broadcast by Fox News Channel from an airport in Green Bay.
+Besides the visit to Marinette, the president intended to participate in a town hall, to be broadcast in prime time by Fox News Channel, from an airport in Green Bay.
 The trip comes days after he dispatched Vice President Mike Pence to the conservative Milwaukee suburbs.

-The two parts of Wisconsin targeted by Trump this week — suburban Milwaukee and the Green Bay media market in northeast Wisconsin — are areas where he needs to run up a big vote advantage in November.
+The two parts of Wisconsin Trump is targeting this week — suburban Milwaukee and the Green Bay media market in northeast Wisconsin — are areas where he needs to run up a big vote advantage in November.

 Some polls have suggested Trump has ground to make up in Wisconsin.
 A Marquette University Law School poll released Wednesday showed Democrat Joe Biden with an 8 percentage point lead over Trump.
 Trump trailed Democrat Hillary Clinton in nearly every poll conducted in Wisconsin in 2016 — often by similar margins — before he won the state by fewer than 23,000 votes.